 A. (GENDER) To randomize our interviews, may I please speak to the male/female in your household who is 15 years of age or older and whose birthday comes next?
+IF TRANSGENDER/OTHER IDENTITY OFFERED, CODE ACCORDINGLY

+1. Male

-1. MALE 2.
-FEMALE
+2. Female

+3. Transgender

+4. Other identity

+5. Prefer not to say

-Your household has been randomly selected for this transportation study and your input will help the City make better decisions regarding future transportation investments for area residents.
-By participating, you will be making an important contribution to the City and in appreciation of your time, each year you would have a 1-in-9 chance of winning one of the following prizes:
+Your household has been randomly selected for this panel and your input will help the City make better decisions regarding future transportation investments for area residents.
+By participating, you will be making an important contribution to the City and in appreciation of your time, each year you would have a 1-in-10 chance of winning one of 245 cash prizes ranging from \$50 to \$1,000.